0atman/trebetherick.net/content/haven.md

 ---
 Collage of duck pond 1925 and today 2021
 ---
 Just above the Daymer Bay Garage was one of the village duck ponds ​which served as a watering spot for working horses, was drained in the 1930s after mains water was installed, making way for the ​new and larger Trebetherick telephone exchange.
+On the right is the gate into Ham Field, so called as it was the triangular shape of a ham.

 BEFORE THE ROAD WAS WIDENED IN 1960s